WeAreDMVR/FixEverything/README.md

 ### AI Agent

 The AI Agent is responsible for planning out and executing the action of each AI racer in the game.
-The initial implementation of the AI will be supplied a path for each AI racer based on the current track, and the AI racers will attempt to follow the paths as closely as possible, at a set speed for each portion of the path.
+It is a subclass of the player classs and therefore inherits all its movement functions.
 At each update cycle, the game state manager will send the state of the game to the AI agent.
-The AI agent will then process the next moves for each of the AI racers based on the supplied AI path and any obstacles in that path.
-It will send these next moves to the physics engine so that it updates the state of the AI racers.
+The AI agent will then analyze the tiles in a 5 tile radius around itself to determine the optimal move it should make (whether it be switching layers, jumping or both).
+This behavior is based on a heuristic where the agent will try to get as high as possible while moving towards the goal.
+Furthermore, since jumping has a high acceleration factor, the AI calculates the furthest distance it can jump at each update cycle without dying (as well as increase its heuristic).
+Thus, it prefers jumping over not jumping.
+To ensure that the AI does not always win, it has a set probability that it will fail to move at all, which is changed based on the difficulty we set for the game.

 ### Networking Manager

 The networking manager is used to communicate with other players while playing in multiplayer mode.
-If the game is in multiplayer mode, each update from the user will be sent to the networking manager to be sent to all the other players playing the game.
-Whenever an update is received from another user, the networking manager will send it to the physics engine to be processed.
+The networked game has a client-server architecture.
+Players can opt to create a client or server in addition to the single-player AI game.
+Once two clients have connected to the same server, the networking game begins, and clients see the updates from all other clients in their game through input reflection from the server.

+The protocol we use has only four messages:
+  * CONNECTION_ESTABLISHED is the initial message the server sends to a client to let it know that it has successfully connected to the server and to assign it a unique id.
+  * GAME_START is a message that is sent to all clients once two players have connected to the server.
+It contains a list of the id of every player currently connected, so the client and server have a shared way of communicating about actions from each player.
+  * When the game has started and the client presses a key, it sends over the key code of that key press to the server.
+  * KEY_PRESSED is a message that is send to every client when the server receives a notification from a client that it has pressed a key.
+This message contains the key code of the key that was pressed and the id of the player that pressed it.

+We used asio as our networking library and cereal as our serialization library.
+Both our server and clients communicate over TCP using synchronous (blocking) function calls in multiple threads.

 ### Physics Engine